Racheal-cloud/carefinder-project/README.md

 Set up the Firebase project:
 Create a new Firebase project on the Firebase Console.
 Set up Firebase Authentication and Firestore database.
-Obtain the Firebase configuration details.
+Obtain the Firebase configuration details
-Set up MongoDB:
-Install MongoDB and set up a local or remote MongoDB database.
-Obtain the MongoDB connection details.
 Configure the environment:
 Create a .env file based on the provided .env.example file.
-Fill in the required environment variables, including Firebase and MongoDB configuration details.
+Fill in the required environment variables, including Firebase configuration details.
 Start the development server: npm run dev
 BaseUrl : http://localhost:3000